 “Good idea,” said Comet.
 “How about Cat Grant?
 She’s new, but good.”

 “Hmmm,” replied Flag.
 “It’s always worth a try.”
 But he had a strange feeling it wasn’t going to be that simple.

-As Captain Comet left Flag’s office and walked through the hallways of the MHRA, he soon stopped dead in his tracks as he saw a strange sight.
-Supergirl, newly rescued days ago and living at the center for now, was scanning Flag’s files hurriedly.
+As Captain Comet left Colonel Flag’s office and walked through the hallways of the MHRA, he soon stopped dead in his tracks as he saw a strange sight.
+Supergirl, newly rescued a few days ago and living there for now, was quickly scanning through the Agency’s criminal files.
 “What are you doing?” he asked her.

-The pretty blonde turned and said, “Just checking on the status of some of my old foes.
-Don’t want them to get an advantage over me,” she said, brushing by the Captain.
+The pretty blonde turned and said, “Just checking on the status of some of my old foes,” she said, brushing past the Captain as she left.
+“I wouldn’t want them to gain an advantage over me.”

 Strange.
 I thought her eyes were blue, not brown, he thought as he switched off the computer and closed a file cabinet.